charlesik/admindashboard/README.md

+#Dashboard Interface With CRUD Functionality
+The Login user interface can be found in the /login route All the create, update and delete functions were implemented on the dashboard.
+Thanks

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.